FelixOnline/v2/content/articles/2016-12-16-aa-gill-is-away.md

 subtitle: >
   One of the most notable food writers and critics of the 21st century, AA Gill passed away last week following a battle with cancer.
 Here are some thoughts from a fan.
 date: "2016-12-16 15:55:59 +0000"

-# Attributes from Felix Online V1
-id: "6620"
-old_path: /food/6620/aa-gill-is-away
+image: "http://felixonline.co.uk/img/upload/201612161552-felix-AA Gill (c.Peter Marlow).jpg"
+headline: true
+featured: true
+imported: true
 aliases:
  - /food/6620/aa-gill-is-away
-imported: true
 comments:

-# Article Taxonomies
 categories:
  - food
 tags: